rmulka/beer-logger-api/README.md

 # drink-logger-api
-Beer logger API using Kotlin and Spring Boot
+Drink logger API using Kotlin and Spring Boot